-- 1. To elect eleven (11) directors to the Board of Directors, to hold office until the annual meeting of shareholders in 2019; - 2.
+- 1. To elect twelve (12) directors to the Board of Directors, to hold office until the annual meeting of shareholders in 2020; - 2.
 To hold an advisory vote on executive compensation; - 3.
-To ratify the appointment of KPMG LLP as the company's independent registered public accounting firm for the fiscal year ending September 30, 2018; and - 4.
+To approve the Amended and Restated 2003 Employee Stock Purchase Plan; - 4.
+To ratify the appointment of KPMG LLP as the company's independent registered public accounting firm for the fiscal year ending September 30, 2019; and - 5.
 To consider and act upon such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors recommends a vote "FOR" Items 1, 2 and 3.
+The Board of Directors recommends a vote "FOR" Items 1, 2, 3 and 4.